 Joshua: I would like to add, that maybe a lot of brands try to sell that they are sustainable, but we will never know if they really are.
 I think brands know the importance of sustainability but at the end of the day, it’s a business.
 Perhaps, I am optimistic now as I am young and fresh out of university, so the sustainability aspect is my priority but who knows if I get into the business, it might be harder to achieve.
 I have an inner conflict about whether it would be hard to have a business built on sustainable grounds.

 Where do you envision yourself and fashion in five years’ time?

 Ruby: I don’t think there’s going to be much of a difference in the fashion industry.
 Not a drastic change, at least.
 Perhaps about the same.
 I think it’s hard for people to adapt to slow fashion.
 Where I would be is to educate people on how to mend their clothes.
 Workshops to make new garments out of their existing clothes and crafting.
 I envision myself doing that.

 Sarah: Hopefully I would be more involved in a community where I can have a network to increase my resources.
 Especially while doing this project, I had to reach out to a lot of people to get resources to see better results.
 There’s a strong focus on new technology for fashion.
-I hope I’d be more involved to learn about new technologies to facilitate alternative materials.
+I hope I’ll be more involved in learning about new technologies to facilitate alternative materials.